Gi60s/openapi-enforcer/jekyll/api/enforcer-result.md

 ---
 layout: page
-title: EnforcerResult API
+title: EnforcerResult
+subtitle: API Reference
 permalink: /api/enforcer-result
 toc: false
 ---

-How do you read an EnforcerRead object?
-[Check out the guide.](../guide/enforcer-result)
+To learn how to read an EnforcerRead object [check out the guide](../guide/enforcer-result).

 ## Create an EnforcerResult Instance